 What Does This Mean for Employers?

-Penalties now account for the steady increase in annual living costs and wage.
-This means employers who didn’t take safety standards and regulations seriously will feel the pressure to clean up their internal processes and protocols.
-They’ll need to improve the safety of their workplace for employees.
-Workers will be able to report injuries and accidents without worrying about being reprimanded by their employer.
-The increased penalties will make a stronger dent in the pocket of businesses, and will hopefully decrease the number of accidents that happen in the U.S. workplace.
+OSHA penalties now account for the steady increase in annual living costs and wage.
+This means employers who didn’t take safety standards and regulations seriously feel the pressure to clean up their internal processes and protocols.
+They’ll need to improve the safety of their workplace for employees, and not just because OSHA inspection citations and penalties are getting too pricy – it’s also because these OSHA penalties and investigations are simply the end result of glaring safety issues.

 If you’re an employer in the United States, providing the most up-to-date and comprehensive training for employees is crucial for improving the safety of your workplace and reducing accidents.
 OSHA-compliant training will deter investigations and penalties by equipping workers with the essential knowledge and skills they need to not only perform their tasks safely, but also remain compliant with all relevant OSHA regulations.
 Just one OSHA serious violation penalty or multiple OSHA inspection citations and penalties can put your entire enterprise at risk.
 These risks include:

 Check out AerialliftCertification.com to learn more about our top quality, online, and OSHA-compliant training for aerial lifts, scissor lifts, and forklifts.